Home Medical Malpractice

 Our client was born with a common congenital heart defect.
 At only 4 days old, she headed to the operating room for corrective surgery.
 But it went horribly wrong.
 Staff at Children’s Hospital Colorado gave her the wrong dose of prostaglandin, which sent her into cardiac arrest.
 For 33 minutes, they were unable to resuscitate her.
 As a result, this little girl suffered brain damage, including cerebral palsy and cognitive disabilities.
 When she was 7 years old, we took the case to court and received a jury verdict of $17.8 million.
 "Words cannot express how grateful we are that Leventhal Puga Braley P.C. has made it possible for our daughter to receive the lifelong care she will need," said her mother.

-Case Study: Paralyzed after an Injection
+Case Study: Paralyzed After an Injection

 Our client went into an ambulatory surgery center to treat her back pain.
 She came out a paraplegic.
 Doctors at the center used a drug called Kenalog, which contained a warning that it could cause serious injury or death if administered by epidural injection.
 Our client suffered permanent paralysis from the waist down within minutes of receiving the drug by epidural.
 After we argued her case in court, the jury awarded her $14.9 million.